Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.

 Let's face it, we all have food that make us squirm.
 I have quite a few that you couldn't pay me to eat!

-But escargot, or snail in French, is not one of them.
+But escargot (es-car-GO), or snails in English, is not one of them.

 So, why DO the French eat snails, a dish that is often considered one of the weird foods in France (at least weird for some)?

 Are you fascinated by French food and culinary history?
 I just bought Let's Eat France! and have fallen in love with it.
 It's a large book, more suited for your coffee table, and it has some recipes (it's not a cookbook) but mostly, it is crammed with gastronomic trivia, chef profiles, history of food, the kind of tome that is easy to pick up but difficult to put down.
 BUY FROM AMAZON